 Remember the fun and excitement of Halloween when you were a kid?
-Halloween can still be just as exciting for adults in the workplace – they just might need a reminder it’s OK to have fun.
+Halloween in the workplace can still be just as exciting for adults – they just might need a reminder it’s OK to have fun.

 Help your team connect, enjoy each other and remember why they love working for you with some Halloween fun.
 Have a costume party, a cubical decorating contest, host a trick or treat event for a local food pantry or delight colleagues with a surprise gift of thanks such as gThankYou!
 Candy Gift Certificates.
 Know what would work in your workplace, challenge people’s creativity and unleash the joy of the holiday in your workplace this year!

 As human resources expert Susan Heathfield says in “Celebrate Halloween at Work,”

 “Traditions are important in companies just as they are in families.
 And Halloween is one of the best holiday traditions to establish and to celebrate at work.”

 Halloween is now the second most popular U.S. holiday, she notes, so it’s one your employees are likely fond of.
 It’s all about fun and has plenty of fun, team-based activities to choose from!

 Remember though, Heathfield cautions, that no employee feels pressured to participate in the festivities or any other activity not related to their job tasks.

 Involve as many people as possible!
 Choose a team from departments across the company to plan and launch your Halloween fun.
 You’ll also get more fresh ideas and communicate the importance of working together.

 Halloween In The Workplace Activities